kaweeshwara/Dice-Roll/README.md

 ## 📂 Features

-- 🎲 Roll the dice and compete for the highest score.
+- 🎲 Turn-based dice rolling system (Player 1 rolls first, then Player 2)
+- 🎯 Player highlighting to show whose turn it is
+- 🏆 Automatic winner declaration after both players roll
-- ✨ Sleek and minimalist design for an enjoyable user experience.
+- ✨ Sleek and minimalist design for an enjoyable user experience
-- 🎨 Animated gradient background for an eye-catching aesthetic.
+- 🎨 Animated gradient background for an eye-catching aesthetic
-- 📱 Fully responsive and works smoothly on all devices.
+- 📱 Fully responsive and works smoothly on all devices
+- ⏱️ Automatic game reset after each round

+### How to Play

+1. Game starts with Player 1's turn
+2. Player 1 clicks the "Roll Dice" button
+3. After Player 1 rolls, turn switches to Player 2
+4. Player 2 rolls to complete the round
+5. Winner is displayed with a trophy 🏆
+6. Game automatically resets after 2 seconds

 ---